Thomas Amegnaglo

-Yao Thomas Amegnaglo (born 31 October 1991) is a professional footballer who plays as a midfielder and defender for Championnat National 2 club GOAL FC.
+Yao Thomas Amegnaglo (born 31 October 1991) is a professional footballer who plays as a midfielder and defender for French Championnat National 3 club Châtellerault.
 Born in Ghana, he is a former Togo youth international.

 Club career

 In 2017, Amegnaglo was unable to sign for Irish club Finn Harps due to work permit issues.

 International career

 Amegnaglo was a youth international for the under-20 team of Togo.